collazo6/deep-reinforcement-agent/README.md

 </div>

 ## Results
 In this repository, I have included the saved model weights and learning curve plot for the most succesful agent.
 The environment was able to be solved within 292 episodes.
-With further tuning of the neural networks supplied or tweaking of parameters an even more efficient score may be achieved.

 <div align="center">
   <img width="700" height="500" img src="saved_files/scores_mavg_qn_292.png">